Cricket-Pakistan v West Indies highlights

 May 1 The United States of America Cricket Association (USACA) faces expulsion from the International Cricket Council (ICC) in June, the sport's global governing body said on Monday.

-CHRISTCHURCH Feb 21 Highlights from Saturday's cricket World Cup Group B match between Pakistan and West Indies at Hagley Oval.
+(Updates after 30th over) CHRISTCHURCH Feb 21 Latest from Saturday's cricket World Cup Group B match between Pakistan and West Indies at Hagley Oval.

 West Indies innings: